jfkz/tinkoff-payment-sdk/README.md

 ## Version difference

 - 0.x - old interface for Merchant provider, only CryptoPro is supported
-- 1.x - updated interface for Merchant provider, support both CryptoPro and RSA signatures for request signatures
+- 1.x and higher - updated interface for Merchant provider, support both CryptoPro and RSA signatures for request signatures

 ## Installation